robertleifke/forex-swap/README.md

-# Replicant 🤖
+# Numo 🤖

-#### An automated market maker that sells options using Uniswap v4 liquidity.
+#### An automated market maker that sells flatcoins using Uniswap v4 liquidity.

 ![image](https://github.com/user-attachments/assets/2129a6b7-678a-4620-8b07-c9a6d7c39575)

-Numo uniquely enables an options market to exist on all tokens on the EVM.
-One could trade on Numo to speculate or hedge on token prices.
+Numo uniquely enables a stable, inflation-resistant cryptocurrency on the EVM.
+One holds Numo to maintain purchasing power.

 The solidity implementation for Numo is contained in this repository and is inspired by the [replicating market makers](https://arxiv.org/abs/2103.14769) paper that shows virtually any option strategy can be constructed using CFMMs and most importantly [RMM-01](https://www.primitive.xyz/papers/Whitepaper.pdf) built by the wonderful [@primitivefinance](https://github.com/primitivefinance) team.